 The breeding challenges:

-A pug is a brachycephalic breed with a very short skull, short muzzle, and flat face.
+A pug is a brachycephalic breed with a short skull, short muzzle, and flat face.
 They often suffer from complications during pregnancy and at birth time.
 Pugs have a narrow birth canal and often need a costly C-section to give birth.
 Pugs usually have a small litter.
-For breeding Pugs, you need to pay medical bills and care for the puppies.
+To breed pugs, you need to pay medical bills and care for the puppies.

 The AKC ranks Pugs as the 28th most popular dog breed.
 Pugs were owned by many royal families in China and Europe and have been a popular status symbol dog.
-They are popular due to their adorable looks, small size, loving nature, and comical looks.
+They are popular due to their adorable, small size, loving nature, and comical looks.

 Age:

-The cost of the Pug puppy will be influenced by the puppy’s age.
-8-12 weeks old puppies will be the most expensive.
+The puppy’s age will influence the cost of the Pug puppy.
+8-12-week-old puppies will be the most expensive.
 The older a Pug gets, the more the pet insurance policy will cost.

 Gender:

 Normally, there is no price difference between buying a male or a female Pug.
-However, the upkeep maintenance cost of female Pugs is usually higher than males due to breeding challenges.
+However, the maintenance cost of female pugs is usually higher than that of males due to breeding challenges.

 Coat color can dictate cost:

 Coat colors play a crucial role in deciding the prices.
-The rare colored Pug coats are expensive while common ones are less pricey.
-Brindle and fawn-colored Pugs are usually considered more desirable puppies and are more expensive. because of the rarity.
+The rare colored Pug coats are expensive, while common ones are less pricey.
+Brindle and fawn-colored Pugs are usually considered more desirable and expensive puppies because of their rarity.
 The apricot shades also see a markup in prices.

 Breeder reputation:

 The reputation of the dog breeder is yet another critical factor and matters a lot.
-A reputed breeder will breed a healthy dog and a good temperament.
+A reputed breeder will breed a healthy dog with a good temperament.
 They adopt ethical breeding practices and do not just breed for minting money.
-You may get a lower price Pug from unethical backyard breeders but it is never recommended.
+You may get a lower-priced Pug from unethical backyard breeders, but it is never recommended.

 A breeder’s kennel club registration can also affect the price of a Pug puppy.
 Kennel club-registered breeders are more likely to put their puppies at higher prices.
-Getting registered with a well-known kennel club is not a cheap and simple process.
+Registering with a well-known kennel club is not cheap and simple.

 The lineage of the puppy:

 Lineage is another factor that can affect the price of your Pug pup.
-High lineage Pugs are considered premium-quality dogs and are much more expensive.
+Superior lineage Pugs are considered premium-quality dogs and are much more expensive.

 Choosing a Pug Puppy: Key Takeaways

-So, ready to bring a Pug puppy home?
+So, are you ready to bring a Pug puppy home?
 Pug pups are heartwarming, adorable, and hard to resist.
 Here is what you should look for in a Pug puppy:

 Behavior and Social Attributes: